ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-1/exercise-1.md

 Remember, our team is here to guide you through every step of this process.
 Do not hesitate to reach out if you encounter any challenges or have questions about the `Shortcuts` feature and its implementation.

-## 1. Expand Table Options
+## 1. Expand File Options
-Expand on the options for the table section by clicking the three dots for the tables.
+Expand on the options for the file section by clicking the three dots for the `Files`.
 Then, select the `New Shortcut` option.
 ![Step](../media/1/34.jpg)

 ## 2. Shortcut Options